 A New Home for Comparativist Research and Graduate Studies: Birth of the Institute of Comparative Law

-Six years later, in 1966, Dean Cohen spearheaded the creation of a new graduate institute, supported by a major investment in research funding by the Ford Foundation: the Institute of Foreign and Comparative Law, subsequently renamed the Institute of Comparative Law (ICL).
+Five years later, in 1965, Dean Cohen spearheaded the creation of a new graduate institute, supported by a major investment in research funding by the Ford Foundation: the Institute of Foreign and Comparative Law, subsequently renamed the Institute of Comparative Law (ICL).
 With J.J.
 Gow, then the Gale Professor of Roman Law, as its first director, the Institute was intended to reassert McGill’s position at the forefront of legal education by serving as a conduit for new developments in legal research.
 Shortly after its founding, the Institute introduced a number of graduate electives open to undergraduate and graduate students alike.
 The teaching mission of the Institute – and the new faculty it attracted – laid the groundwork for the reestablishment of an LL.B. option at McGill for the first time since Robert Warden Lee had been Dean.
 In 1968, Professor Gow was succeeded as Director of the ICL by H.R.
 Hahlo, who reoriented the Institute towards research and graduate studies.
 From that point onwards, the Institute became the locus of all graduate degree study in law at McGill, outside of air and space law studies (the Institute of Air and Space Law having been founded in 1951).

 In 1975, Paul-André Crépeau acceded to the Directorship of the ICL.
 The Faculty and the ICL especially became reinvigorated as their civil law scholars were able to return their attention to research output after many years devoted to the civil code revision project.
 Comparative private law and international business law developed into important research specialties for the ICL, and a specific teaching program focused on the latter was introduced under the auspices of the Institute in 1977.
 By the end of the 1970s, the ICL was welcoming approximately 20 new graduate students each year, many from outside Canada.
 New concentrations in health law and international human rights law were established in the following decade.

 From the 1980s onwards, the comparativist methodology that was by now so central to the research and graduate studies of the Faculty began to assert itself in the undergraduate program, thereby enhancing the unity of McGill Law profile.
-This development coincided with a new aim of the ICL to formulate a distinctive theory of comparative law that could directly inform the Faculty’s unique undergraduate program; the project was led in part by H. Patrick Glenn, the current president of the American Society of Comparative Law, who became Director of the Institute in 1989.
+This development coincided with a new aim of the ICL to formulate a distinctive theory of comparative law that could directly inform the Faculty’s unique undergraduate program; the project was led in part by H. Patrick Glenn, a former president of the American Society of Comparative Law, who became Director of the Institute in 1989.

 Global Research, Global Connections: The ICL in the 21st Century